Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Reasons to avoid

 Finding sandpaper that fits the pad of a manual hand sander isn’t always easy.
-You can buy standard sized sandpaper sheets and cut to fit, but this often leaves wastage and can be frustrating.
-This isn’t a problem you will have with this set.
-This BLOSTM Sanding Block Sander set comes with its own 48 pieces of sandpaper pre-cut to fit perfectly on the 230mm x 90mm sanding pad.
+You can buy standard-sized sandpaper sheets and cut them to fit, but this often results in waste and can be frustrating.
+This BLOSTM Sanding Block Sander set deals with the problem by including 48 pieces of pre-cut sandpaper that fit perfectly on the 230mm x 90mm sanding pad.

-However you get a selection of sandpaper grits from 120 - 7000, which will leave you with a lot of super fine sheets that aren’t much use for general DIY.
-On the plus side you can buy brand specific replacement sheets, but again you have the same problem.
+However, you get a selection of sandpaper grades from 120 - 7000, which will leave you with a lot of super fine sheets that aren’t much use for general DIY.
+On the plus side, you can buy brand-specific replacement sheets, but you still face the same problem.

-The sandpaper that comes with the block does a decent job and the sheets are easy to fix to the block thanks to its spring loaded clamps.
-However to keep the cost of the set down the build quality of the hand sander doesn’t match up with some of the more robust offerings in this guide.
+The sandpaper that comes with the block does a decent job, and the sheets are easy to fix to the block thanks to its spring-loaded clamps.
+However, the hand sander's build quality doesn’t match that of some of the more robust offerings in this guide.

 Specifications